Paul Boutelle: Vice-Presidential Candidate (1968)

 Boutelle also toured internationally during the 1968 campaign to Canada, England, Scotland, and France.
 His national tour of France was cancelled because of the nationwide worker and student strikes and protests during the spring of 1968.
 His sponsoring organization was one of 22 banned by the French government.

+On July 10, 1968, Boutelle appeared on the political talk show Firing Line.